ChaitanyaDurgesh/Restaurant-Review-Sentiment-Analyzer/README.md

 *  *Performance metrics including confusion matrix, accuracy, precision, and recall.*

 Visualization:
-*  *Word clouds for positive and negative reviews, bar charts for model comparison and review counts.*
+*  *Word clouds for positive and negative reviews, bar charts for model comparison, and review counts.*

 ### Libraries Used